 - Store your veggies properly.
 For example:

 - Root veggies are pretty hardy and can be stored in the refrigerator for longer periods of time than fresh herbs and greens.

 - Speaking of greens, be sure to treat them with care, don’t put them under a heavy head of cabbage or a bag of carrots.
 Lettuce does well rinsed, dried, and then stored with a paper towel in a reusable, sealable plastic bag.
+You can also look at how to keep lettuce fresh online, for a few different ways to keep your lettuce as fresh as possible.
 Parsley and cilantro love to stored like fresh flowers, in a glass with water with a plastic bag over the top to keep them extra fresh.